 Vernacular architecture distinguishes itself from other styles, connects humans directly with nature, and presents the essence of sustainable goals.

 It represents the cultural identity and its definition as the built environment created as per the needs of people reflecting architectural identity.
 It reflects the uniqueness of the architectural style of each region.

-Here are five essential sustainable approaches one can learn from Vernacular architecture.
+Here are five essential sustainable strategies and approaches one can learn from Vernacular architecture.

 - Climate responsive design

 - Use of Regional and low energy Materials